 SLA's 2018 Summer Youth Programs run from June 25 through August 10

 CYSP has inspired and prepared successful young sailors on Squam for close to two decades!
 Our programs are taught to the level of each child and include all aspects from classroom instruction to hands-on water training and learning.
 By the end of the session, students are typically able to fully rig and sail the boats on their own.
 Our instructional fleet includes Optimist class boats for younger, less experienced sailors; and Club Junior and Lightning class boats for older, more experienced sailors along with a sunfish and JY boats to round out the fleet.
 This program is instructional - we encourage parents to fully discuss this with their children prior to enrollment.
 We do ask that participants have swimming ability All programs are open to the entire Squam Lakes community and surrounding area.
-Membership in the SLA is not required.

 IMPORTANT CAMPER & SAILOR INFORMATION:

 Medical & Legal Forms: You must provide completed forms on the first day of camp.
 Forms can be downloaded here.
 Each camper or sailor must have a current physical exam before his or her session begins.

 Parking: Please park in the field located between the SLA Resource Center and the Fisher Family Barn and walk over the bridge to the barn.
 We ask that you do not park alongside the road of Route 3 to drop-off or pick-up campers.

 Camp Discounts: SLA family memberships ($100 annually) include a 10% discount on camps.
 Become a member at the time of registration to help support SLA’s mission and receive your savings!
 Please contact our office with your membership ID number to receive your 10% discount code to use at time of Registration.